Green superfood powder drinks are on the rise.

 For example, vegetables can work synergistically to boost antioxidant activity in their whole unprocessed form but these same benefits are not seen in green food powders (26).

+Green powders are ideal for fat loss.
 A new study came out linking vegetable consumption with fat loss (27).
 The key here is that by providing micronutrients and other often overlooked nutrients feeds the body on a cellular level to provide satiety and fight cravings.

 The result?
 Simple and effective fat loss.

+Green powders are not a meal replacement.
 Green powders are not meal replacement shakes.
 These supplements may pack a nutritional wallop, but they are super low in calories.
 This makes it simple to develop poor eating habits by using green powders to replace solid foods in the hope of radical fat loss.

 While green powders can help jump start your morning or pick you up in the afternoon it is still key to consume enough calories, carbohydrates, proteins, and fats to encourage maintenance, growth, and repair.
 Otherwise, your immune system, muscle recovery, and organ systems won’t be functioning optimally.

+Lower quality green powders may not have the promised amount of vegetables.
 Another pitfall of green food supplements is the number of ingredients.

 While it may seem amazing to offer a variety of green, some labels boasting dozens of vegetables, this may be misleading.